 The Pennsylvania Railroad New York Bay Branch Historic District is eligible for listing in the NRHP under Criterion A in the area of transportation for its contribution to the state's industrial, commercial, and urban expansion.
 The district is also eligible under Criterion C in the area of engineering and for the district's significant collection of contributing bridges, culverts, yards, and surviving overhead electrified catenary system (Guzzo 2005, Saunders 2015).
 The railroad's period of significance extends from 1889, when the two predecessor railroads received their corporate charters, to 1945, when the railroad completed the last transfer bridge (Transfer Bridge No. 9) at the contributing Greenville Yard Piers in Greenville Yard, Jersey City.
-The boundaries of the historic district are limited to the historic right-of-way and extend in two branches from Waverly Yard in Newark to just beyond the Point-No-Point Bridge over the Passaic River in Kearny and from Waverly Yard in Newark to Greenville Yard in Jersey City (Guzzo 2005, Saunders 2015, Marcopul 2019).
+The boundaries of the historic district are limited to the historic right-of-way and extend in two branches from Waverly Yard in Newark to Greenville Yard in Jersey City (Guzzo 2005, Saunders 2015, Marcopul 2019).
 The railroad is currently operated by Conrail for freight service.
 The historic district intersects with a portion of the APE-Architecture between Newark Bay and Caven Point Road (NJ Route 185) in Bayonne and Jersey City.